Abdaishere/mp3-and-png-to-pptx/readme.md

 prs = Presentation()

 # insert .mp3 and .png files in src folder
-# the .mp3 file must be the same name as the .png file
+# the .mp3 file must be the same order name as the .png file
 src = '.\\src\\'
 fileNames = [f for f in listdir(src) if isfile(join(src, f))]
 ```